Mech342/Group-Project/README.md

 ## Rebecca Allan, Dana Fisk, Carl Quicksall, Samuel Wright, Alyssa Zuniga

 # Project Files
+The project files include a more in depth report than the project summary.

+Design Report
+Presentation
+Simulation
+Software Files
+V-REP File
+Code Source

+# Project Summary

 You can use the [editor on GitHub](https://github.com/Mech342/Group-Project-/edit/master/README.md) to maintain and preview the content for your website in Markdown files.